FAQ¶

 - Hugging Face: use

-TraceMLTrainer - Lightning: add
+TraceMLTrainer - Lightning: call

 Should I use traceml.trace_step() or trace_step()?¶